ThatFruedDued/blooket-utility/README.md

 ## Gold Rush
 This category of hacks and cheats affects the Gold Rush game mode on Blooket.

+## All Answers Correct
+Make all possible answers correct all the time.

 ## Gold Rush / Remove Negatives
 Remove the negative rewards from Gold Rush.